 We all have our ups and downs, and sadness is often mistaken as depression.
 But, sadness is not always an aspect of depression.
 Sometimes apathy, anger and reckless actions can be signs of depression.

-Depression can get in the way of your ability to work, study, eat, sleep, and enjoy yourself.
+Depression can get in the way of your ability to work, study, eat, sleep, enjoy yourself, and have an overall negative impact on quality of life.
 The feeling of despair is powerful and constant with little relief.

 Physical symptoms are commonly seen in individuals with depression.
 Aches and pains are in fact sometimes the depression symptoms which individuals first complain about.
 These symptoms can include chronic pain in the limbs, joints, and back.